bennacer860/benford_s_law/README.md

  ```

 TODO
--compute the mean absolute deviation to score the result
+-Compute the mean absolute deviation to score the result
+-Create a dataset with fibonacci serie and test it